 Photo: Anupamg / Wikimedia Commons

-Isa Khan’s Tomb, within the enclosure of Humayun Tomb, is one landmark example of pre-Mughal architecture.
+Isa Khan’s Tomb, within the enclosure of Humayun Mosque, is one landmark example of pre-Mughal architecture.
 Built in the 16th century for the Afghan nobleman Isa Khan Niyazi, it is set within a sunken garden of great beauty that is well-kept.
 The octagonal tomb is beautifully decorated with canopies, glazed tiles, lattice work, and red sandstone.
 This gives an impression of the early Mughal architectural style followed by Humayun grand mausoleum.
 This tomb is definitely one of the best attractions near Humayun Tomb.

 3. Sunder Nursery